Kozea/CairoSVG/pages/svg_support.rst

 No animations are supported in CairoSVG, as the output formats are mainly static.
-More generally, no real DOM support is offered, highly limiting the possibility of implementing features such as external CSS or JavaScript support.
+More generally, no real DOM support is offered, highly limiting the possibility of implementing features such as JavaScript support.

 SVG MIME type, file name extension and Macintosh file type
 ----------------------------------------------------------

-CairoSVG does not directly read gzip-compressed SVG files.
-It does not rely on the ``.svg`` input file extension.
+CairoSVG can directly read gzip-compressed SVG files, relying on the ``.svg`` or ``.svgz`` input file extension to know if the file should be uncompressed.

 SVG Namespace, Public Identifier and System Identifier